 Source: Pixabay

 Rwanda is a developing nation whose primary economic sectors include agriculture, tourism, and technology.
-In recent times, the country has seen significant growth in the economy.
-A report states that they have maintained a steady economic growth rate of around 8% in recent years.
+In recent times, the country has seen significant growth in the economy, maintaining a steady growth rate of around 7-8% in recent years.

 Current State of Crypto Adoption in Rwanda